Consistency of Lloyd's Algorithm Under Perturbations: Applications

-be the minimum eigenvalue gap of $\Sbb_r$.
-Note that $\cD$ is the maximal expected degree which plays a role in the eigengap condition via the Gershgorin circle theorem.
-By assuming that $\gamma n$ is large enough relative to $\cD$, \citet{lyzinski:2014} are able to prove a $2\to \infty$ norm bound on the estimation error of $\Yb^*$ which depends on $\cD$, $\gamma$, $r$ and $n$.
-With this error bound in hand, we are able to apply Theorem \ref{thm-lloyd-guarantee} to the following RDPG setting.
+denote the minimum eigengap of $\Sbb_r$.
+The quantity $\cD$ controls the local concentration of degrees and is directly connected to the eigengap condition through the Gershgorin circle theorem.
+By assuming that $\gamma n$ is large enough relative to $\cD$, \cite{lyzinski:2014} are able to prove a $2\to \infty$ norm bound on the estimation error of $\Yb^*$ which depends on $\cD$, $\gamma$, $r$ and $n$.
+This bound allows us to apply Theorem~\ref{thm-lloyd-guarantee} to the RDPG setting below.